 If this hasn’t been considered in the design or development of your website, you’ve missed a trick.
 A great thing to do when developing a website is to work in long tail keywords.
 This way, when you launch the site it will quickly be spidered and ranked for those terms.
 Let’s define long tail keywords.
 Keywords are search terms people use on google, sites use them to show their relevance to the search engines and so get ranked and get in front of potential customers.
 A long tail keyword is a phrase that contains three or more words.
 Long tail keywords are used to target niche demographics rather than mass audiences.
 In other words, they’re more specific and often less competitive than top level keyword terms.
 Long tail keywords get less searches than short keywords and are usually less competitive as a result.
 If you haven’t considered keywords yet, don’t panic.
 Optimising your site for keywords is very easy to do.
 First, you have to find keywords you want to attempt to rank for.
 You can use Google’s keyword planner for this.
 When using the tool be sure to show results in ascending order by average monthly searches or by competition.
 You want to look for results with low searches and competition.
 Jot down any keywords that look promising.
 Then you can revisit the pages on your site and start reworking the content to include one or two of those keywords.
 We’re going to be sharing an article on beginner search engine optimisation tips very soon so if you’d like to find out more, hang tight!
 In the meantime, why not check out our other articles on SEO

 The next strategy to consider is building up a presence on social media.
 Firstly, it’s recommended to set up an account with those that are a good fit with your business i.e. Facebook, Twitter, Google+, Pinterest.
 Having an account on these platforms allows you to tap into a massive group of engaged people and even target the ones interested or looking for your product or service directly with facebook advertising (but that’s a subject for another article).
 Search engines now consider social media following and engagement high up on their list of factors when deciding where to rank a website, therefore not being on those platforms could hinder you.
-Here’s what Bing has to say about social media:
+Additionally, translating audio files is highly beneficial because it enhances accessibility, ensuring that people with hearing impairments or those who prefer to read the content can access and understand the information more easily.
+This inclusive approach broadens your audience and promotes equal access to your content.

 We do look at the social authority of a user.
 We look at how many people you follow, how many follow you, and this can add a little weight to a listing in regular search results. – src Search Engine Land